The phonograph, a.k.a. record

 regarding some cylinder recordings that may be offensive due to

-its content that reflects the attitudes, perspectives, and beliefs
+content that reflects the attitudes, perspectives, and beliefs

 of different times)

-5) Very few Edison Phonographs
+5) And finally, very few Edison

-will end up in landfills.
+Phonographs will now end up in landfills.

 QED The Edison Phonograph is